Exhaustive Switch Expressions in Typescript

 -

 Exhaustiveness.
 If you forget a case, typescript will error.
-This forces us to consider the implications of adding new component and interaction types across our codebase, which means there's less room for errors due to not handling certain types.
+This forces us to consider the implications of adding new prompt source and message types across our codebase, which means there's less room for errors due to not handling certain types.
 We've tried to migrate all

 Flexibility.
 The util has grown to be flexible enough to be ergonomic in most situations.
-For example, if you just have a single string union and you want to switch over it, you can pass it directly to exhaustiveSwitch and just provide values instead of functions, which is the case with our design system:
+For example, if you just have a single string union and you want to switch over it, you can pass it directly to exhaustiveSwitch and just provide values instead of functions, which is how we render the title of a mobile panel:

 You can also do an exhaustive switch over something other than